katvus/moodle-ai_assistent/README.md

 # ai assistant #

-This plagin allow you to create a chat with the YandexGPT in the Moodle.
+This plagin allow you to create a chat with the YandexGPT or GigaChat in the Moodle.
-You will need a YandexCloud account and [API key](https://yandex.cloud/ru/docs/iam/concepts/authorization/api-key) to use it.
+You will need a YandexCloud account and [API key](https://yandex.cloud/ru/docs/iam/concepts/authorization/api-key) to use YandexGPT or personal account with SberID and [Authorization key](https://developers.sber.ru/docs/ru/gigachat/quickstart/ind-using-api) to use GigaChat.

 ![hello_aiassistant](images/hello.png)